spectrocloud/librarium/content/docs/06-integrations/00-frp.md

 <br />

 - The KubeConfig file is updated with the reverse proxy address instead of pointing directly to the Kubernetes cluster's API address.
 The following is an example of a kubeconfig file where the `server` attribute points to the reverse.
+Keep in mind that if this pack is added as a day-2 operation that you woul have to re-download the kubeconfig file to pick up the new configuration changes.

     ```yaml
     apiVersion: v1